 If you are new to homesteading, a seasoned pro, or have yet to take that first step these books are my tried and true’s, the ones that now sit on my shelf.
 The books that I love to revisit again and again.

 Book #1 Lasagna Gardening

 I love this natural way to support the soil in my garden.
-Now, even though the book contains mainly hand-drawn pictures, it is done in a way that is clear concise.
+Now, even though the book contains mainly hand-drawn pictures, it is done in a way that is clear and concise.

 Patricia includes checklists (which I LOVE), tips and time-savers, and exactly what needs to be done to the soil for each vegetable, herb, and even flower.
-She covers each plant as to how it grows, the best place to plant, care, harvest, and uses.
+She covers each plant as to how it grows and the best place to plant, care for, harvest, and uses.
 She really does cover it all.

 Book #2 Complete Book of Home Preserving

 This homesteading book is specifically on canning and covers everything from jams and jellies, relishes, and condiments to pickles and tomatoes.
 With over 400 pages of canning recipes, I do believe you will find it all in this book.
-The back of the book does touch on the why and the how of canning which is just enough to ensure your cans seal and last on your pantry shelf.
+The back of the book does touch on the why and the how of canning which is just enough to ensure your canning jars seal and last on your pantry shelf.

 My famous (well at least in my family it is!) salsa recipe started from this book, and the tomato-stained pages are there to prove it.
 A great book I highly recommend.

 Book #3 The Backyard Homestead

-This book also covers an overview on canning, gardening, butchering, and harvesting.
+This book also covers an overview of canning, gardening, butchering, and harvesting.
 Finally, at the end of the book, there is a pretty thorough overview of the different types of livestock you may want to consider raising on your own homestead.

-With just over 340 pages this resource is a great book to have in your homestead library and one that you really should check out.
-Especially if you are on the fence as to whether or not you should try your hand at homesteading.
+With just over 340 pages, this resource is a great book to have in your homestead library and one that you should check out, especially if you are on the fence about whether or not you should try your hand at homesteading.

 Book #4 Raising Farm Animals